atayardimci/hlp21-group-09/docs/Sheet-Interface.md

 ## Interface Functions from BusWire
 ```
+// A position is provided by Sheet.
+// The function then searches for a Wire in wModel whose BoundingBox encloses the specified point
 let wireToSelectOpt (wModel: Model) (pos: XYPos) : CommonTypes.ConnectionId option

-    \\ A position is provided by Sheet.
-    \\ The function then searches for a Wire in wModel whose BoundingBox encloses the specified point
+// Allows for sheet to provide a BoundingBox and all Wires that are completely enclosed by the BoundingBox are selected
 let selectBoundedWires (wModel: Model) (boundary: BoundingBox)

-    \\ Allows for sheet to provide a BoundingBox and all Wires that are completely enclosed by the BoundingBox are selected
+// If a WireId is provided, this function will search for the Wire having this Id within the Wire Model.
 let wire (wModel: Model) (wId: CommonTypes.ConnectionId): Wire
-    \\ If a WireId is provided, this function will search for the Wire having this Id within the Wire Model.
 ```

 ## Helper Functions :
 ```
-let createPorts (portInfoLst : CommonTypes.PortInfo list) : CommonTypes.Port list
+// Determines if is a port is clicked given a mouse position.
 let isPortClicked (pos : XYPos) (port: CommonTypes.Port) : bool

+// Calculate distance from a given mouse position to a list of symbols and sort them in ascending order.
+This is used in rendering the closer ports.
 let sortDistToSymbol(pos : XYPos) (symList : Symbol.Symbol list) : (float * CommonTypes.ComponentId) list

+// Find a port given a portId.
+Returns an option.
 let tryFindPortByPortId (id : string) (ports : Symbol.Port list) : Symbol.Port option =

+// Find ports given a componentId
 let findPortsMatchingHostId (portList: Symbol.Port list) (portDU : Helpers.PortDU)
                             (dist : float , hostId : CommonTypes.ComponentId) : (float * Symbol.Port list)=

+// Get inputType, outputType or both types within minimum range.
 let getPortsWithinMinRange (mousePos : XYPos ) (model : Model) (minDist : float) (portDU : PortDU)  =

+// Render given ports
-let renderPorts (portList: CommonTypes.Port list) =
+let renderPorts (portList: CommonTypes.Port list) : ReactElement =

+// Render a boundingbox.
+This is for highlighting regions
 let private renderRegion (bBox : BoundingBox) =

+// Collects all svg elements from Symbol, BusWire and itself and renders it.
 let displaySvgWithZoom (model: Model) (svgReact: ReactElement) (dispatch: Dispatch<Msg>) =

 ```